BableshAAzad/bablesh-aazad/README.md

 ## 😁[BableshAAzad.com](https://www.bableshaazad.com)
-- This is static blogging website based on reactjs.
-- There i am mention my Blogges and mini reactjs projects.
+- This is a static blogging website based on ReactJS.
+Here, I showcase my blogs and mini ReactJS projects.

 ---